DaniNedo/daninedo.github.io/_posts/2019-07-21-backToTheBasics.md

 - 16 GPIOs

 Together with it we sould get the Datasheet and the Reference Manual.
-Those are indispensable files for being able to program the micro.
+Those are indispensable files for being able to program the microcontroller and I would recommend having them on hand during the reading.

 ## Pointers
 Ha!
 Did you think we could get by without these bad boys?
-Well no. As a quick summary the memory is organized in blocks (in this case 8 bit wide) where information can be stored, each of this blocks is identified by an address:
+Well no. As a quick summary the memory is organized in blocks, commonly know as [registers] (https://en.wikipedia.org/wiki/Hardware_register), where information can be stored, each of this blocks is identified by an address:

 | Address | Value |